-Important: If required, you can further edit the out of the box sources for Company Usage Info and Person Usage Info objects.
+Important: If required, you can further edit the out of the box sources for Company Information and Person Information objects.
 You can add the required fields and also additional PX Account and User fields to the dataset, can create more derived fields and customize layouts.

 OOB Fields in a CS PX Adoption Explorer Project

 Listed below are some of the significant fields that are shipped out of the box for each of the Adoption Explorer object: